Skip to main content

 In this article we explore several account reconciliation examples to clarify in more detail how the Xero integration works

-Written by Lauren Hose
+Written by Jade Perkins

-Updated over a week ago
+Updated over 9 months ago

 Let’s have a look at several common examples of payment scenarios that you may encounter and see how these payments are recorded in Hello Club and then reconciled in Xero.